Skip to main content

 Laura MendezLaura Mendez – Graduate student

 Experiencing the challenges of moving in water as a swimmer shaped my interest in biomechanics and the effects of the environment on animal locomotion and behavior.
 This journey has taken me to study the muscle form-function relationship in wasps, and humans.
 After completing an M.Sc. at Penn State and working on spinal cord injury research at the University of Louisville, I joined the lab to continue with my original interests.
 Currently, I am working on understanding the mechanical power required for aquatic takeoff in birds and the effects of flying close to the water surface.
+Read Laura’s Early Career Researcher spotlight interview with the Journal of Experimental Biology here!

 Current undergraduate researchers and technicians: